ofiwg/libfabric/man/fi_getinfo.3.md

   only valid for providers where the corresponding attributes are closely associated with a hardware NIC.
 See [`fi_nic`(3)](fi_nic.3.html) for details.

+*optional_caps - optional fabric interface capabilities*
+: If specified, indicates the desired optional capabilities of the fabric interfaces.
+See _Capabilities_ section below for more information.

 # CAPABILITIES